Alampuram (Hemalapuram): Geography

-Krishna river separates the taluk from Mahbubnagar district on the North and the Tungabhadra from Karnataka state.
+The Krishna River separates the taluk from Mahbubnagar district on the North and the Tungabhadra from Karnataka state.
 The confluence of these two rivers is situated in the extreme east of the taluk, formerly at Kudavelly Village.
 The village was submerged by construction of Srisailam dam.
 The well known poet Kudavelly Srinivas Rao lived in Kudavelly village and has been documented in Golkonda Kavula Sanchika Book published in 1934 by Suravaram Pratapa Reddy.